 If you purchased your handset from another provider, you may have to unlock it to use a giffgaff SIM.
 Giffgaff hosts an ‘unlockapedia’ on its website that answers several questions about phone unlocking, such as whether or not it’s illegal (it isn’t) and who can unlock your handset.
-You can find more information about phone unlocking here.
+Find out more information about phone unlocking.

 A Port Authorisation Code (PAC)

 If you’re switching from another provider and want to keep your current mobile number, you’ll need to request your PAC code from your existing service provider.
 Once you have it, you’ll need to pass it on to giffgaff within 30 days to keep your number.
 Bear in mind that number porting isn’t always an option, so be sure to check before going to the trouble of requesting your code.